hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 SELECT * FROM students ORDER BY age;
 ```
 ###### 4.3.1.2 Impl
-The main problem is the number of waiting for sorted data cannot fit in memory. so we could choose [External Sort](https://zh.wikipedia.org/wiki/%E5%A4%96%E6%8E%92%E5%BA%8F).
+The main problem is the number of waiting for sorted data cannot fit in memory, so we could choose [External Sort](https://zh.wikipedia.org/wiki/%E5%A4%96%E6%8E%92%E5%BA%8F).
 **Analysis**:
 Because we are in DBMS, sorting spends much time in IO, so we pay more attention to IO.
 Here is the analysis of **K-Way Merge Sort**.
 ![ExternalMergeSort](/img/DataBase/ExternalMergeSort.jpeg){:height="70%" width="70%"}